motaz-hejaze/Inventory-Management-System/README.md

 The system characterstics are:

+- Two Generators function to generate dummy data ( 1000 user and 10000 items )
+- Using python asyncio with generator function to keep the generation in background and not block request/response cycle
-- A Multiuser system
+- Multiuser system ( Three user types )
+- Using Datatables for more efficient data representation
-- A beautifull admin interface built on top of bootstrap
+- Beautifull admin interface built on top of bootstrap
-- A modern notification cards that enhance the UX
+- Modern notification cards that enhance the UX
-- A profile page for each user
+- Profile page for each user
-- An Authorization System to permit only allowed user type to view the content of the page
+- Authorization System to permit only allowed user type to view the content of the page

 Requirements: